 practical to take a blood sample than a urine sample.
 Blood tests are also harder

-for a person to alter to hide drug abuse.
+for a person to alter in order to hide their drug abuse.

 What do my test results mean?

-A typical benzodiazepine urine test can detect benzodiazepines or their break-down
+A typical benzodiazepine urine test can find benzodiazepines or their break-down products,